PearcePunisher/credo-tri-indy-car/.github/instructions/jhr-instructions.instructions.md

 ## Other Project-Specific Practices

 - Respect alias imports (e.g., `@/hooks`, `@/components`, etc.) — do not use relative imports like `../../hooks`.
-- Default exports are discouraged; prefer named exports for components and hooks.
+- Default exports are discouraged; prefer named exports for components